elunna/recipes/entres/chicken meatballs.md

 While it’s not necessary, if you stock grain-free flours in your pantry, you could add %4 cup of almond flour or
-2 tablespoons of coconut flour to your meat mixture to make your meatballs more dense in texture.
+2 tbsp of coconut flour to your meat mixture to make your meatballs more dense in texture.
 Change the flavor of this dish by swapping out the oregano for fresh rosemary, sage, or thyme.
-Or add 2 tablespoons of your favorite hot sauce to the mixture and serve with our Ranch Dressing (page 316).
+Or add 2 tbsp of your favorite hot sauce to the mixture and serve with our Ranch Dressing (page 316).
 These also reheat like a dream, so double the